tyh835/PyJam/README.md

 - `--cf`: create records to point a CloudFront distribution.
 NOTE: distribution CNAME must point to the domain name.

+`jam setup cloudfront` - Create and configure a CloudFront distribution to cache a S3 hosted static website.

 `jam sync <path-name> <bucket-name>` - Sync file directory recursively to S3 bucket.
 Removes stale files and checks for unnecessary uploads.

 ## Options